speedment/speedment-doc/pages/maven.md

 Typically, you will want to specify atleast `-Ddbms.schemas` and `-Ddbms.type` to be able to call `mvn speedment:reload`.
 If your database root account is password protected, you probably also need to specify `-Ddbms.password` and/or `-Ddbms.username`.

-### Edit
+#### Edit
-By using the `speedment:init` target we can search and insert/replace something in the `speedment.json`-file without having to do it manually in the tool.
+By using the `speedment:init` target you can search and insert/replace something in the `speedment.json`-file without having to do it manually in the tool.
 A common use case for this is to batch-disable multiple tables that you don't need or to change the `typeMapper` of all columns of a particular type.

 The following parameters are available: